infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 **Evaluating all of the textual data manually** is very time consuming and strenuous.
 A more efficient way to extract important information from it is text classification. <br>
 Text classification is a fundamental task in natural language processing.
 The goal is to assign unstructured documents (e.g. reviews, emails, posts, website contents etc.) to classes, that is, to classify them.
 Such classes can be review scores like star ratings, spam or topic labeling. <br>
 Essentially, text classification can be used whenever there are certain tags to map to a large amount of textual data.
 To learn the how to classify, we need to build classifiers which are obtained from labeled examples.
 In this way, the process of examining information becomes automated and thus simpler.

+# Applications

+Text classification finds a variety of application possibilities due to the large amount of data which can be interpreted.

+### Topic Labeling

+By topic labeling every kind of assigning text to topics or categories is meant.
+This can also include unstructured texts.
+The main goal is to extract generic tags.
+Topic labeling is the most important and widest used application of text classification.
+It has a few sub applications.

+**Marketing**: The 'new' marketing has moved from search engines to social media platforms where real communication between brands and users take place.
+Users don not only review products but also discuss them with other users.
+With text classification, businesses can classify those products which have great consideration.
+Based on this, trends and customer types are examined.

+**Reviews**: With text classification businesses can easily find aspects on which customers disagree with their services or products.
+They do not have to go through low rating reviews by themselves but can detect categories in which their product did or did not satisfy.

+**Tagging content**: Platforms like blogs live from publications of many people or pool products from other websites.
+So, if these are not tagged thoroughly in the first place, there might be the need to tag these texts or products in order to simplify navigation through the website.
+User experience is improved by this application too.
+In addition, good classified and tagged websites are more likely to appear in search engines like google. <br>
+Mentioning google: If you're using gmail, your mails are already automated filtered and labeled by google's text classification algorithms.

+Others: Like classification of old, not digitalized texts, for instance for libraries.

+* Topic Labeling
+  * Marketing: Figure out trends, personalize products
+  * Product reviews: Examine evaluated features of a product
+  * Tagging content: Simplify navigation through websites, improve SEO
+  * Others
+* Sentiment Analysis
+* Spam Detection
+* Smart Replies

 # Literature Review
 ## How do different methods perform in text classification problems?